 Design

-The first known contract drawings of the building were created in 1857 by John James ‘JJ’ Clark a 19 year old architect with the Public Works Department.
+The first known contract drawings of the building were created in 1857 by John James ‘JJ’ Clark, a 19-year-old draftsman in the Public Works Department.
 His design for the Treasury Building is in the Renaissance Revival style, derived from the 'Italian palazzo' form popular in the nineteenth century.
-While the design changed before construction commenced, each version incorporates element of the classic architectural orders: Doric, Ionic, or Corinthian.
+While the design changed before construction commenced, each version incorporated elements of the classic architectural orders: Doric, Ionic or Corinthian.
 JJ Clark was able to blend these traditional styles to create a wonderfully harmonious façade.
+Clark would go on to become one of the best-known architects in Australia and to design fine buildings in several states.

 Construction